Right on, ride on

 Remember, ride safely everyone!
 Keep an extra buffer around you if you can: with increased numbers of potholes comes more unexpected swerving from clunky cars and conscientious cyclists.
 (Ahh, who’m I kidding – most of you know this already, amiright?!)

-Posted in safety, traffic | No Comments »
+Posted in safety, traffic | Comments Off on Boston.com pothole map, leave your mark!

 Bicyclist stops car that hit a pedestrian – who was driving?

-Posted by teeheehee on 23rd July 2008
+Posted by @teeheehee on 23rd July 2008

 Looks like somebody in D.C. hit a pedestrian while driving and took off.
 A nearby bicycle commuter witnessed and obliged himself to catch up and halt the offending car and stopped them.
 As it turns out, the driver was Bob Novak.